 When it's cold, it's important to find a heat source should the power go out.
 If you have a wood stove or fireplace, ensure that you have extra logs and kindling.
 Keep everything covered and dry until you need them, and clean out the chimney.
 This ensures a near-immediate, warm fire in the case of a winter emergency.

 If you can afford it, invest in a home generator.
-Kerosene space heater and other combustion sources of heat aren't ideal.
-Like candles, they're the main cause of accidental house fires.
+Kerosene space heaters and other combustion sources of heat aren't ideal.
+Like candles, they're a main cause of accidental house fires.

 Stock the pantry.
 If the power goes out, the stove, oven, and plugged-in appliances won't work.
 Stock up on nonperishable foods like canned goods, nuts, crackers, cereal, and dried fruit.
 You should also stock up on liters or cases of water in case the pipes freeze.

-If you know about the winter emergency in advance, stock up on break, milk, and other necessities.
+If you know about the winter emergency in advance, stock up on bread, milk, and other necessities.
 If you have young children in your home, buy baby formula and snacks.

 Prepare a first-aid kit.
 Keep a first-aid kit with necessary medication near the emergency toolkit.
 Order extra prescriptions in advance to stock up for an emergency.
 Buy excess basics like ibuprofen, cold medicine, and bandages for common accidents.